Raw Goat Milk Herd Shares

 Do you have any protocols in place for the collection and handling of milk?

 Yes- we have a milking parlor that is climate controlled and closed off from outside elements.
 All milk is collected in the parlor by either hand expression or our Simple Pulse milking machine.
-Hands are washed before we start milking, teats and udders are cleansed thoroughly with warm soapy water and then we use a cleansing dairy wipe before we start milking.
-Milk is packaged and immediately placed into our near freezing milk refrigerator right in the parlor.
+Hands are washed before we start milking, teats and udders are cleansed thoroughly with warm soapy water and then we use a teat disinfectant before we start milking.
+Milk is packaged and immediately chilled before being placed into our near freezing milk refrigerator.
 Our milking machine is cleansed daily with a major breakdown and deep cleaning every week.

-In addition to milk handling safety, we also do routine milk testing for hidden signs of mastitis, and are in process of completing an On Farm Lab for milk bacteria screening.
+In addition to milk handling safety, we also do routine milk testing for hidden signs of mastitis, and we have an On Farm Lab for milk bacteria screening.

 Do you do any sort of testing on your herd?

 ABSOLUTELY!
 This should be a question asked by anyone feeding raw milk from any goat to themselves, their pets, or their livestock.
-We test for CAE, CL, & Johne's.
-The majority of our herd has been screened for Brucellosis, and as an added precaution, we started testing for Q Fever in 2022 as well.
+We test for CAE, CL, Johne's, Brucellosis, and Q Fever.

 No- In the state of Texas it is illegal to sell raw milk for human consumption unless you are a licensed Grade A Dairy, and even then there are certain rules around those sales.
 Herd share owners are not purchasing milk; they are paying a boarding fee for the care and boarding of their herd interest and are receiving milk produced by that herd share.